|DURATION: 15 days

 (Traveling solo?
 Ask us to join you to an existing reservation in order to reduce the above price)

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation and catering as described below; luggage transfers; detailed route descriptions in English; GPS tracks; tourist maps of the mountains; 24/7 emergency hotline, and all local taxes.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation and catering as described below; luggage transfers; detailed route descriptions in English; GPS tracks; tourist maps of the mountains; emergency support; all local taxes.

 Price does not include: cave/museum entry charges; lift tickets; extra food and drinks; travel/medical insurance; SPA procedures.

 Accommodation: three-star hotels in towns (Devin, Sofia, Bansko), family pensions/guesthouses in the villages (Trigrad, Lyaskovo, Govedartsi); en-suite rooms; breakfast is included everywhere; dinner is included in Trigrad, Lyaskovo, and Govedartsi (not included in Devin, Sofia and Bansko).

 Best period: the tour can start every day during the period mid-June – mid-September (advance booking is required as some accommodations are small and get fully booked months in advance)

 We had an amazing time.
 Great chance to meet the Bulgarian culture and nature.
 Perfect programs and a very professional organisation.
 Recommend it.